 Give yourself—and your kids—grace

 Recovery is a challenging journey that doesn’t end the day you leave rehab.
 You’ll need to continue implementing the tools you’ve learned in rehab and may even decide to join a local recovery support group.
 Likewise, establishing healthier parenting habits takes time.
 Be patient with yourself and your kids as you navigate new waters together—and remember, there’s no such thing as a perfect parent.
-Commit yourself to being the best parent you can be today, and give grace freely to yourself and your kids as you stumble and get back up along the way.
+Commit yourself to be the best parent you can be today, and give grace freely to yourself and your kids as you stumble and get back up along the way.

-If you’re struggling with addiction to drugs, alcohol, or a harmful behavior, the first step in becoming a better parent is getting help with your own recovery journey.
+If you’re struggling with addiction to drugs, alcohol, or harmful behavior, the first step in becoming a better parent is getting help with your own recovery journey.

 To learn how you can take this first step on the beautiful island of Hawaii, call us today at (866) 491-8009.